island-lang/island-lang.github.io/README.md

 ```

 ## Deferred initialization
-Initialization can be deferred to a later position, as long as all execution branches assign a value:
+Initialization can be deferred to a later code position, as long as all branches assign a value:

 ```isl
 let greeting: string